Why a privacy risk assessment is vital to ensuring regulatory compliance – and must extend to client-side website security.

 A 2019 survey by Gartner noted that 64 percent of senior executives said “accelerating privacy regulation” was the top emerging risk their organizations face, with privacy regulation concerns most prevalent among professionals in banking, financial services, and technology and telecommunications industries.

 Data is the lifeblood for every organization.
-But if your business is one that collects sensitive and personal customer data – to build marketing campaigns, improve the customer experience or for payment purposes, for example – how you manage, store and secure that data will be essential to maintaining your regulatory compliance.
+But if your business collects sensitive and personal customer data – to build marketing campaigns, improve the customer experience or for payment purposes, for example – how you manage, store and secure that data will be essential to maintaining your regulatory compliance.
 But that does not just mean protecting your organization from data breaches and cyberattacks; it also requires respecting data subjects’ privacy.

 Personal data always needs to be kept secure as vulnerabilities in the flow of data lead to the risk of breaching customers’ personally identifiable information (PII).
 The data in question could be usernames, location data, online identifiers like IP address or cookies, or passwords.

-Despite the headlines, you do not even have to be subject to a cyberattack – under the regulations, a breach can include the accidental or unlawful destruction, loss or disclosure of personal data.
+Despite the headlines, you do not even have to be subject to a cyberattack: under the regulations, a breach can include the accidental or unlawful destruction, loss or disclosure of personal data.

 This applies to data whether it is saved on a database, as a hard copy or being transferred to or from third parties.
 Each area has its own risks, but the OWASP Top 10 Privacy Risks Project lists website vulnerabilities, including injection flaws (which allow attackers to copy or manipulate data) and sensitive data exposure (which allows attackers to gather sensitive information) as the biggest risk to data privacy.